-The Doctrine of Christ is referred to many times throughout the scriptures.
+The Doctrine of Christ is referred to many times throughout the scriptures (both ancient and modern).
 But, what is the Doctrine of Christ?
 What does it mean?
 What is its purpose?
 And, how does it apply to us personally?
 I believe this subject is enormously important to understand.
 So, I would like to present it for general consideration.

 The basic principles of the Doctrine of Christ include: learning of Christ, believing and exercising faith in Him, repenting of our sins and forsaking them, being baptized in His name, receiving the companionship and influence of the Holy Spirit (aka the Holy Ghost), and enduring in righteousness to the end.

 The process works as follows: First, we learn some truth about Jesus Christ, we exercise Faith in that knowledge (or idea) about Him, and we earnestly seek to learn more.
-As we do, we learn how wonderful and perfect He is; and, we desire to be like Him.
-If we are sincere, we will naturally want to change or adjust our behavior (repent).
-In addition to making those changes, we will want to express our commitment to become more like Him (thru baptism by one authorized to perform the ordinance).
-When we do this (have Faith in Christ, Repent, and be Baptized), the Lord is so pleased that He provides a greater opportunity for us to receive knowledge of the Father and the Son: He offers the increased influence of the Holy Spirit in our lives (the Gift of the Holy Ghost).
+As we do, we begin to understand how wonderful and perfect He is; and, we desire to be like Him.
+If we are sincere, we will naturally want to change or adjust our behavior (repent) to align more with Him.
+In addition to making those changes, we will want to express our commitment to become more like Him (through baptism by one authorized to perform the ordinance).
+When we do this (have Faith in Christ, Repent of un-Christlike behaviors, and are Baptized), the Lord has promised to provide a greater opportunity for us to receive knowledge of the Father and the Son: He offers an increased influence of the Holy Spirit in our lives (the Gift of the Holy Ghost).

-Now, we know the Holy Ghost is a member of the Godhead and an individual personage of spirit.
-His influence for good is present and can be felt, throughout the world.
+Now, we know the Holy Ghost is a member of the Godhead (Articles of Faith 1) and an individual personage of spirit (Doctrine & Covenants 130:22).
+His influence for good is present and can be felt throughout the world.
 As a member of the Godhead, we understand He has many duties, and these are reflected in His many titles: among which are “the Revelator,” “the Comforter,” and “the Spirit of Truth.”
 We know that He testifies of and confirms the truth.
-But, His primary mission is to bear a truthful record or testimony of God the Father and His Beloved Son, Jesus Christ.
-So, as we faithfully strive to follow the Doctrine of Christ and enjoy an increased influence of the Holy Spirit (the Revelator) in our lives, we will more readily receive additional knowledge and insight (truth) of God and Christ through the influence of the Holy Spirit.
-We will increase in our understanding of who Christ is (beyond just an idea of who he is).
-We will grow in our understanding of “His character, attributes, and perfections,” and we will receive additional insight and confirmation of the truth.
+But, His primary mission is to testify and confirm a truthful record or testimony of God the Father and His Beloved Son, Jesus Christ.
+He confirms these truth to those who seek Him.
+As we act on and faithfully strive to follow the Doctrine of Christ, and enjoy an increased influence of the Holy Spirit (the Revelator) in our lives, we will more readily receive additional knowledge and insight (truth) of God and Christ through the influence of the Holy Spirit.
+We will increase in our understanding of who Christ is (beyond just “an idea” of who he is).
+We will grow in our understanding of “His character, perfections, and attributes,” and we will receive additional insights and confirmation of the truth.

-Through this process, we become increasingly motivated to modify or change our lives (additional repentance/adjustments) and become more like Jesus Christ.
-Frankly, as our knowledge of Christ increases, so does our faith in Him because we have more information upon which to exercise faith.
+Throughout this process, we become increasingly motivated to modify or change our lives (additional repentance or adjustments) and become more like Jesus Christ.
+Frankly, as our knowledge of Christ increases, so does our faith in Him …because we will have more information about Him upon which to exercise our faith.
 And, as we gain more knowledge of Him, we will see additional changes that must be made in our lives, and we will continually be motivated to make additional adjustments (repentance).
-Thus, with an increasingly greater influence of the Holy Spirit in our lives, we are blessed to know the Savior, and guided in our progress along the path to becoming more like Him.
+Thus, with an increasingly greater influence of the Holy Spirit in our lives, we will be blessed to know the Savior more clearly and be guided in our progress along the path to becoming more like Him.

 If in this life, we remain steadfast in Christ, continue to have faith in Him, always retain a remission of our sins, rely on the Holy Spirit to guide us, obey the principles we learn, and endure faithfully in the Gospel, we will successfully follow the Doctrine of Christ, stay on the path that leads to Him, and gain Eternal Life.
 This is “the Doctrine of Christ” (2 Nephi 31; 3 Nephi 11; D&C 76:50-70; and, 2 John 1:9).

-Importantly, as we faithfully follow His doctrine, we will increasingly gain the confidence to stand spotless in His presence at the last day (D&C 121:45; 1 John 2:28).
+Importantly, as we faithfully follow His doctrine, we will increasingly gain the confidence to stand spotless in His presence at the last day (D&C 121:45 and 1 John 2:28).
 Therefore, our Spiritual Goal in this life should be something like this: To be worthy to stand spotless and confident before the Lord at the last day.
 That should be our ultimate goal.
 And, regardless of our age or position in this life, it doesn’t change.
-We should be striving to receive and retain a remission of our sins (Mosiah 4:12), listen to and follow the promptings of the Holy Spirit (Moroni 10:5), continue in obedience to the commandments of God (3 Nephi 12:19-20), and honor our sacred covenants (D&C 66:2).
+Each day of our lives, we should strive to learn of Him, receive and retain a remission of our sins (Mosiah 4:12), listen to and follow the promptings of the Holy Spirit (Moroni 10:5), continue in obedience to the commandments of God (3 Nephi 12:19-20), and honor our sacred covenants with Him (D&C 66:2).

 Elder D. Todd Christofferson of the Quorum of the Twelve Apostles, in speaking of the Doctrine of Christ, encourages us all to “seek through prayer and study of the scriptures” a divine witness of Christ’s “divine character, the Atonement, and the Resurrection of Jesus Christ.
 Accept His doctrine by repenting, being baptized, receiving the gift of the Holy Ghost, and then throughout your life following the laws and covenants of the gospel of Jesus Christ.”
 (Ensign Magazine, May 2012.)